 There is good evidence that Antioch became a central city from which the Gospel was sent out to various parts of the Roman Empire.
-There is evidence that Ignatius was the second bishop at Antioch until his martyrdom in AD 107.2 Various councils were held at Antioch in those early days of the church.
+There is evidence that Ignatius was the second bishop at Antioch until his martyrdom in AD 107.
+Various councils were held at Antioch in those early days of the church.
 Antioch clearly eclipsed Rome at this time.

 During the first few centuries of the church, there is no evidence that Antioch, Jerusalem, or Alexandria conceded to the Roman bishop, a jurisdiction over them or over other churches in the Empire.
-In fact, there is ample proof, even later in time, that the church in North Africa, and in places like Milan, repelled the claim that the Roman bishop had any ecclesiastical jurisdiction over them.3
+In fact, there is ample proof, even later in time, that the church in North Africa, and in places like Milan, repelled the claim that the Roman bishop had any ecclesiastical jurisdiction over them.

-The Bible also teaches that Peter was a married man, definitely contrary to the demonic teaching of enforced celibacy.4 church-part-1/.
-Editor.
+The Bible also teaches that Peter was a married man, definitely contrary to the demonic teaching of enforced celibacy.

 The various churches outside Rome continued for many years to repel the claims of Rome to jurisdiction over them.
-McClintock and Strong stated that, a person existed at that time.
+McClintock and Strong stated that, of Rome, for Ignatius does not make any reference at all to any bishop, which he surely would have done if such a person existed at that time.